Ultimate List of Things to Do in Atlanta with Kids

 The ATL at Woodruff Park is cleverly disguised as art.
 This cool sculpture hides a climbing wall, slides and even monkey bars inside its cool facade.

 This tiny neighborhood park off the beaten path is good for little kids.
 Lots of green space makes it a great spot for eating your lunch in the shade.

 Routinely touted as one of the best in Atlanta, the playground at Chastain Park features lots of colorful playground equipment, restrooms and open space.

 Dunwoody Nature Center

-While some might argue that Dunwoody is a giant natural playground in and of itself, it also features a more traditional area for kids to climb, crawl and swing surrounded by majestic trees and lush foliage.
-Areas for toddlers and bigger kids allow play for everyone.
+While some might argue that Dunwoody is a giant natural playground in and of itself, the town also features a more traditional area for kids to climb, crawl and swing surrounded by majestic trees and lush foliage.
+Dunwoody Nature Center’s areas for toddlers and bigger kids allow play for everyone.
 Try the giant rope swing or new-school teetertotter.

 Old Fourth Ward Park